 Several cement masons require specific abilities in sequence to carry out their tasks.
 An observation said that colored vision, agility, as well as physical strength are frequently needed.
 Trainees work with professional materials and equipment while learning finishing, construction, and safety protocols over several years of schooling.

 Trainees can attend cement mason training when functioning in the workplace.
 Even during the school year, they should attend at least 146 hours of instructional education.
-Young workers learn drafting, arithmetic, as well as fundamental science in such sessions.
+Young workers learn drafting, arithmetic, and fundamental science in such sessions.

 The research states regulations and knows how to calculate material prices.
 They also learn to interpret blueprints.
 Several cement masons master their trade with the help of masons with experience.